blakeembrey/metalsmith-pagination/README.md

 ## Usage

 To paginate an array of files, you need to have a property that points to the location of the collection you want to paginate.
 The value should be an options object that will be used to initialize the plugin.

-For example:
+**P.S.** Make sure the pagination middleware is defined _after_ the files array exists, but _before_ the template middleware renders.

-#### CLI
+### CLI

 Install via npm and then add `metalsmith-pagination` to your `metalsmith.json`: